The CompTIA IT Fundamentals is a three-day course that helps you prepare for the FC0-U51 exam.

-Upon successful completion of this course, you will be able to safely set up a basic workstation, including installing basic hardware and software and establishing basic network connectivity; identify and correct compatibility issues; identify and prevent basic security risks; and practice basic support techniques on computing devices.
+Upon successful completion of this course, you will be able to safely set up a basic workstation, including installing basic hardware and software and establishing basic network connectivity; identify and correct compatibility issues; identify and prevent basic security risks, and practise basic support techniques on computing devices.
+You will:

 - Identify hardware commonly found in or attached to computing devices.